agcyl/bms-ble-reader-electronicx-lifepo/README.md

    Even if the start and stop bytes are correct, it happens very often with BLE-packets, that there are transmission errors!
    To be (relatively) sure, that we received what the BMS sent, the last byte before the stop-character represents a checksum.

-   The "algorithm" used is the same that MODBUS-ASCII uses (again a similarity): **longitudinal redundancy check**
+   The "algorithm" used is the same that MODBUS-ASCII uses (again a similarity): **longitudinal redundancy check**:

+   All ASCII-bytes of the payload, except the start-byte ':' and the last three bytes (2 digits for 1 byte checksum) and the stop-byte '~' are added into one byte (skipping the overflow) the 'result' will then be XOR-ed with 0xFF.

    # to be continued